junjypark/CLEAN/README.md

 Compared to classical GLM (or massive-univariate analysis), CLEAN shows superior statistical power.
 A current implementation is computationally efficient and, using a laptop without parallel computing, takes only a few minutes to analyze 50 subjects' imaging data across 10,000 vertices.
 The current version also supports parallel computing using the `doParallel` R package.

 Please refer [R](https://github.com/mandymejia/ciftiTools), [Python](https://github.com/edickie/ciftify), or [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/) for processing cortical surface data.
-This package is written in R and works well with the [ciftiTools](https://github.com/mandymejia/ciftiTools).
+This package is written in R and works well with the [ciftiTools](https://github.com/mandymejia/ciftiTools) R package.
 More helpful information is provided in the [FAQ](#id-tips) section.

 <div id='id-installation'/>